1814 Director, Disability Resource Center

 CLASSIFICATION NUMBER 1814

 The Director of the Disability Resource Center is responsible for collaborating with members of the campus community to proactively create usable, equitable, and inclusive learning environments.
 The Director of the Disability Resource Center ensures that students with disabilities who experience barriers in the design of University programs, services, and facilities have equal access through the provision of accommodations.
-The Director develops a plan of action and/or accommodation plan with students experiencing barriers by conducting interviews, collaborating with the student, and reviewing medical documentation to develop the plan of equal access.
-The Director receives documentation and requests for accommodation for students at the Springfield and Mountain Grove campuses and provides referrals to the Assistive Technology Coordinator to address barriers that might be resolved through the use of technology and to the Learning Diagnostic Clinic for requests for accommodation for students who have learning or psychological disabilities.
-The Director serves in a consulting role to the Academic Support Center on the West Plains Campus and to the Mountain Grove campus.
-The Director provides training, technical assistance and consulting services to faculty, staff, administration, and students including universal design, reasonable accommodations, as well as information regarding local, state, and federal legislation.
-The Director works collaboratively with members of the campus community by serving on committees such as the Disability Services Advisory Committee, anticipating changes that may create or remove barriers and advises as appropriate.
+The Director of the Disability Resource Center develops a plan of action and/or accommodation plan with students experiencing barriers by conducting interviews, collaborating with the student, and reviewing medical documentation to develop the plan of equal access.
+The Director of the Disability Resource Center receives documentation and requests for accommodation for students at the Springfield, West Plains, and Mountain Grove campuses and provides referrals to the Associate Director, Disability Resource Center-Access Technology Center to address barriers that might be resolved through the use of technology.
+The Director of the Disability Resource Center makes referrals to the University’s Learning Diagnostic Clinic for requests for accommodation for students who have learning or psychological disabilities.
+The Director of the Disability Resource Center serves in a consulting role to the Academic Support Center on the West Plains Campus and to the Mountain Grove campus.
+The Director of the Disability Resource Center provides training, technical assistance and consulting services to faculty, staff, administration, and students including universal design, reasonable accommodations, as well as information regarding local, state, and federal legislation.
+The Director of the Disability Resource Center works collaboratively with members of the campus community by serving on committees such as the President’s Council on Disability, anticipating changes that may create or remove barriers and advises as appropriate.

 MINIMUM ACCEPTABLE QUALIFICATIONS